decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 RPs can decide to receive the &lt;SIOP Response&gt; encrypted.
 To enable encryption, the `registration` parameter MUST use `id_token_encrypted_response_alg` and `id_token_encrypted_response_enc` according to [OIDC Client Metadata](https://openid.net/specs/openid-connect-registration-1_0.html#ClientMetadata).

-> **ISSUE:** Can the `jwks_uri` be a DID URL, or a DID itself?
-In the W3C DID Spec, there is no public key property value defined for JWKS so far.
-> _RPs implementing the DID AuthN profile SHOULD not use `jwks_uri`._

-> **ISSUE:** We should specify the allowed/ recommended encyption algorithm -- ECDH-ES XSalsa20-Poly1305/ A256GCM.
-Currently, XSalsa20-Poly1305 as `enc` is not recognized by IANA.
-We should also describe how `client_secret` can be used together in conjunction with the specific algorithm.
-> _ask Mike to register IANA algorithm_

 #### Response Modes

 The `reponse_mode` request parameter specifies how the response is returned to the callback URL by the SIOP.
 SIOP implementing the DID AuthN specification MAY set the `response_mode` to `query`, or `form_post`. `fragment` is the default Response Mode.
 RPs MUST take into consideration the platform of the User Agent when specifying this request parameter.